Richard Chambers (police officer): Police Commissioner, 2024-present

 In November 2025, following the release of a report by the Independent Police Conduct Authority (IPCA) identifying serious misconduct by senior members of the New Zealand Police during the tenure of former Commissioner Andrew Coster, Chambers publicly condemned the actions of his predecessors.
 The IPCA report found that senior officers, including Coster, mishandled sexual-offending complaints against then–Deputy Commissioner Jevon McSkimming, delaying referral to the authority and attempting to influence the investigation.

 Chambers described the situation as “a total lack of leadership and integrity at the highest levels of the New Zealand Police,” calling it “a sad and dark day” for the organisation.
 He said that he had been briefed on the McSkimming matter only days before becoming Commissioner and had “absolutely no knowledge of the situation” beforehand.
 Chambers stated that he was relieved many of those involved were no longer with Police and pledged to rebuild public trust with a new leadership team.

 In interviews following the report, Chambers rejected suggestions that the scandal represented a systemic failure within the Police, instead describing it as the misconduct of “a small group of former leaders.”
 He maintained that the public could continue to have confidence in the Police as an institution, while acknowledging the behaviour described in the report as “a disgrace.”

+In late June 2026, Police Minister Mitchell referred two complaints against Chambers for misconduct against women to the Independent Police Conduct Authority (IPCA) and the Police National Integrity Unit.
+Chambers denied the allegations and said he would cooperate with the investigation.
+He remains in office during the course of the two investigations.